+We offer accommodation in our on-campus university halls of residence.
 Halls accommodation usually consists of a bedroom and shared living and kitchen space in a flat accommodating six students.
 Most bedrooms have ensuite facilities.

-English for Academic Studies students who wish to stay in university accommodation should apply by emailing us at email@example.com or calling +44 (0)1273 642858.
+CAELD students who wish to stay in university accommodation should apply by emailing us at email@example.com or calling +44 (0)1273 642858.